-- Now that you have seen the world, you want to see your home country.
+- Now that you have seen other countries, you want to see your home country.
 Trucking pays you to travel the country you worked hard to protect.

-- You want to take a traveling vacation for a while to figure out what you want to do.
+- You want to travel for a while to figure out what you want to do.

 - You want a great career that offers good pay and requires little schooling.

 Especially for veterans that grew up in a small town, the military reveals just how large the world is.
-Active service instills a sense of adventure.
 Many returning veterans are not ready to go back to their roots and settle down.
-The job of truck driving returns veterans to that sense of adventure.

 Government agencies, like the FMCSA, proudly support our armed service members, and they are committed to assisting returning veterans obtain new careers in the transportation industry.